 Stationary or mobile equipment that transmits RF energy, such as base stations, antenna sites or wireless access points, are covered by exposure guidelines based on the same scientific knowledge as the limits applied to portable radio products.
 For exposure to antennas at a far distance, the limits are in terms of power density (milliwatts per square centimeter), instead of SAR for portable devices operated near the body.
 Generally, due to the height of antennas, stationary network equipment produces RF exposure levels for members of the public that are typically hundreds or even thousands of times below established exposure limits.

 New technologies, products and services are being deployed that incorporate the use of RF energy.
-These include radio networks and devices for RF identification technology for logistics management, low-power access points to boost network availability in businesses, and LTE and Wi-Fi products.
+These include radio networks and devices for RF identification technology for logistics management.
 These technologies often use radio waves to operate and must meet the same or similar exposure guidelines as existing wireless products.

 Zebra Technologies products are designed, manufactured and tested according to the international assessment standards to meet national and international requirements for compliance with the science-based exposure standards.
 Zebra Technologies products are tested in Zebra approved external accredited independent labs.
 This rigorous testing provides assurances that Zebra Technologies products are compliant with national regulations and international RF exposure standards before being placed on the market.